Terminology and Standards – ISO 704, ISO 1087 & More

 In practice, they are often applied in conjunction with international ISO standards.

-IEC 61355 – Structuring and Classification of Documents
+IEC 61355 – Structuring and classification of documents

 The standard IEC 61355 does not directly regulate terminology work, but focuses on the structured classification of technical documents.

-- ISO 704 defines the methodological framework
+- ISO 704 defines the methodological approach

-- ISO 1087 provides the conceptual terminology
+- ISO 1087 provides the conceptual foundation

-- ISO 860 supports harmonisation across systems
+- ISO 860 supports the alignment of multiple systems

 - DIN standards supplement national requirements